Azure/ObjectDetectionUsingCntk/README.md

 PART 1
 --------------
 In the first part of this tutorial we will train a classifier which uses, but does not modify, a pre-trained deep neural network.
 See the [Fast R-CNN](#fast-r-cnn) section for details of the employed approaches.
-As example data 30 images of grocery items inside refrigerators are provided, split into 25 images for training and the remaining 5 images are used as test set.
-The training images contain in total 153 annotated objects, these are (with individual counts in brackets):
+As example data 25 images of grocery items inside refrigerators are provided, split into 20 images for training and the remaining 5 images are used as test set.
+The training images contain in total 180 annotated objects, these are:
 ```
-Avocado (13),  orange (8), butter (13), champagne (12), eggBox (13),
-gerkin (11), joghurt (11), ketchup (14), milk (13), mustard (5),
-orangeJuice (17), onion (10), pepper (27), tabasco (6), tomato (19),
-and water (7).
+Egg box, joghurt, ketchup, mushroom, mustard, orange, squash, and water.
 ```
-Note that 10 to 20 examples per class is a very low number and too little train a high-accuracy detector.
+Note that 20 training images is a very low number and too little train a high-accuracy detector.
 Nevertheless, even this small dataset is sufficient to return plausible detections as can be seen in step 5.
 Every step has to be executed in order, and we recommend after each step to inspect which files are written, where they are written to, and what the content of these files is (mostly the content is written as text file).